LSAT PREP CAN ENHANCE LAW SCHOOL DIVERSITY

 Our LSAT theory provides all students with a competitive advantage in law school, as well as a way of getting into law school by scoring high on the LSAT.
-Since Binary Solution is a clear and general solution that can be mastered by anyone, the course has always offered a way of protecting diversity in a political climate that routinely turns hostile towards Affirmative Action.
+Since Binary Solution is a clear and general solution that can be mastered by anyone, the course has always offered a way of protecting academic diversity in a political climate that routinely turns hostile towards Affirmative Action.
 The refinement of Binary Solution in the 1990's came at a time when anti-Affirmative Action cases were being filed against Law Schools, specifically Hopwood v University of Texas Law School and its progeny (especially the University of Michigan cases that reached the Supreme Court).

 A to the Fourth: Anti-Anti Affirmative Action means that we are against those who are against Affirmative Action, but not necessarily for it.
 Instead, we are optimistic about getting beyond the need for Affirmative Action, and until then, we are neither opposed nor beholden to it.
-Every LSAT point gained by a diverse student takes us one step further from the need for Affirmative Action, and makes our LSAT course a positive way to achieve legitimate social goals.
+Every LSAT point gained by a diverse student takes us one step further from the need for Affirmative Action, and makes our LSAT course a positive way to achieve legitimate social and intellectual goals.

-In 1997 we partnered with NYU's CMEP (Center for Multicultural Education and Programs) to establish a scholarship program for all of its students.
+In 1997 we partnered with NYU's CMEP (Center for Multicultural Education and Programs) to establish a scholarship program for all NYU students.
 In 2001, the National Black Law Students Association (NBLSA) chartered our mission to diversify law schools.
 In 2006, CUNY Law School contracted Binary Solution to ensure that their Pipeline to Justice Program was a success.
-In 2007, the NJCU School of Continuing Education made Binary Solution a course and our Founder an adjunct to ensure that its diverse students received effective LSAT preparation.
+In 2007, the NJCU School of Continuing Education made Binary Solution a course and our Founder an adjunct professor to ensure that its diverse students received effective LSAT preparation.

 Our track record shows that test scores are malleable and that LSAT preparation can change lives.
 Every day we prove these beliefs by raising the scores of our diverse student body.
 Through our work we hope to demonstrate that there is room for a new position within the Affirmative Action dialogue.
 Through technology we hope to achieve the goal of total access as a means of preserving diversity in academia.
-Thus, we welcome the current digital changes in the LSAT.